 The Faculty Appeals Committee shall consist of ten elected tenured faculty members.
-Representation is as follows: four representatives elected from the College of Arts and Sciences, one from the College of Business and Economics, one from the College of Education and Human Development, one from the College of Visual and Performing Arts, one from the College of Information Science and Technology, and one from the Waldron College of Health and Human Services.
+Representation is as follows: three representatives elected from the College of Humanities and Behavioral Sciences, one from the College of Business and Economics, one from the College of Education and Human Development, one from the College of Visual and Performing Arts, two from the College of Science and Technology, and one from the Waldron College of Health and Human Services.
 One faculty member will be elected at-large by the University faculty.

 One alternate member shall be elected to the committee from each college.
 Colleges should establish procedures to ensure that the alternate is not from the same department as the elected member who may temporarily be replaced.
 Alternates should be those faculty who received the second highest number of votes and are members of a Department other than that in which the committee member elected serves.
+One alternate member shall be elected for the at-large faculty representative.
+This shall be the faculty who received the second highest number of votes in the at-large election and who is a member of a department other than that in which the elected at-large member serves.